Plenary Talks

 Speaker: Dr. John Lafferty, Yale University

-John Lafferty John Lafferty is John C. Malone Professor in the Department of Statistics and Data Science at Yale, with a secondary appointment in Computer Science.
-Lafferty is an Associate Director of the Wu Tsai Institute at Yale, a University-wide institute focused on the mission of understanding human cognition and exploring human potential by sparking interdisciplinary inquiry.
+John Lafferty John Lafferty is John C. Malone Professor in the Department of Statistics and Data Science at Yale University, with a secondary appointment in Computer Science.
+Lafferty is an Associate Director of the Wu Tsai Institute at Yale, a University-wide institute focused on the mission of understanding human cognition.
 He is Director of the Center for Neurocomputation and Machine Intelligence within the WTI.
-Lafferty’s most recent research is driven by the goal of using computational modeling, in particular machine learning, to gain insight into the remarkable abilities of the human brain.
-This computational lens can complement the specialized, biologically-grounded studies of traditional experimental science and mechanistic computational models.
-Lafferty’s research group develops machine learning methodology together with theory that can help explain the behavior of the underlying algorithms.
+Lafferty’s most recent research lies at the interface of AI, machine learning, and neuroscience.

 Speaker: Dr. Heping Zhang, Yale University